 Through this season of stillness, I decided it was the perfect time to deepen my practice even more and enroll in a yoga teacher training program, so that I might also share my practice with other students one day.

 There are so many reasons one may decide to pursue a yoga teacher certification, whether it’s based on physical, emotional, or spiritual benefits, or perhaps even beyond that.
-If you are currently keeping up a regular yoga practice, here are a few reasons why yoga teacher training may be the next path to take.
+If you are currently keeping up a regular yoga practice, here are a few reasons why a YTT may be the next path to take.

 The physical practice is just one of the eight limbs of yoga.
 With yoga teacher training you really get a chance to explore the other seven dimensions more deeply.